MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ---

 Configuration is attempted in the preceding order.
 For example, if values for a client secret and certificate are both present, the client secret is used.
+For an end-to-end tutorial about authenticating with service principals, see [Azure SDK for Go authentication with a service principal](./azure-sdk-authentication-service-principal.md).

 ### Option 2: Use Workload Identity